Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 Any limbs and twigs that are growing back toward the center of the tree should be removed, as well as any that touch other limbs.
 This is done in order to prevent damage to the bark which may be caused by the limbs rubbing against each other on windy days.
 If two limbs are allowed to continue touching or rubbing together, they will eventually "fuse" together.

-If your crepe myrtles have any small limbs that will eventually hang out over a walk, path, or lawn as they grow larger, consider removing them now.
-This will prevent causing people to have to bend to walk under them, for example, when mowing grass.
-It is much easier, as well as less traumatic for the tree, to remove the limbs before they grow large.
+Also, if your crepe myrtles have any small limbs that will eventually hang out over a walk, path, or lawn as they grow larger, consider removing them now.
+It is less traumatic for the tree, and much easier to remove the limbs before they grow large.

 Where to Make the Cut

-How to Trim Tree Limbs Without Killing the Tree
+How to Trim Tree Limbs Without Damaging the Tree and Inviting Disease

 Cut at the Junction of Two Branches